 For each program year, the Board will recommend the enrollment MW target and a target amount of megawatts for each class of renewable resource (class MW target), which will be a specific portion of the enrollment MW target.
 Both of these recommendations from the Board are subject to Commission approval.
-If there is an over-subscription in one class and an undersubscription in an enrollment MW target, then National Grid, the OER, and the Board may mutually agree to allocate megawatts from one class to another without Commission approval as long as the re-allocated targets would not exceed the annual MW Target.
+If there is an over-subscription in one class and an undersubscription in an enrollment MW target, then National GridRhode Island Energy, the OER, and the Board may mutually agree to allocate megawatts from one class to another class within the RE Growth Pprogram without Commission approval as long as the re-allocated targets would not exceed the annual MW Target.